AkinwalePriscilla/Portfolio/README.md

 ### Breast Cancer Prediction Using Machine Learning

-Used **Excel** to analyze the Altera Employee Analysis data set I got from Techcrush (Altera Employee Data set) I first understood my dataset after I did the data cleaning, i used pivot table, Corrolation analysis, Dashboard
+Used **Excel** to analyze the Altera Employee Analysis data set I got from Techcrush (Altera Employee Data set) I first understood my dataset after I did the data cleaning, i used pivot table, Corrolation analysis, Dashboard [Git Link]
-[Git Link]
-)

 - Guest Lecture: Using Data in Religion Center - How to use data in the Religion Center to get insights for growth and development.
-- Guest Lecture at Genomac Innovation Hub - How to build your First Machine Learning Model without coding (no-code AI solutions).
+- Guest Lture at Genomac Innovation Hub - How to build your First Machine Learning Model without coding (no-code AI solutions).
 21st mar 2025